Encrypted Messaging for Anarchists

 For a more in-depth look at these various considerations, we recommend The Guide to Peer-to-Peer, Encryption, and Tor: New Communication Infrastructure for Anarchists.
 This text criticizes Signal for not being peer-to-peer and not using Tor by default, and goes on to compare Signal, Cwtch, and Briar.

-Since anonymous public-facing projects such as counter-info websites interact with unknown (ie untrusted) contacts, they need more from encrypted communication than a personal user.
+Since anonymous public-facing projects such as counter-info websites interact with unknown (i.e. untrusted) contacts, they need more from encrypted communication than people using applications for private communication.
 These additional needs include:

 The following recommendations for encrypted messaging are listed in order of highest to lowest metadata protection.